The 2024 AES New York Student Recording Competition

 • Must not be mastered.

 Conventional signal processing techniques (e.g., equalization, dynamics, reverberation, etc.) during recording and mixing are permitted.
-Since this category is defined by the creative and proficient use of microphones and studio recording techniques, MIDI sequences, sample replacements, and sample loops from pre-recorded sources are prohibited.
-In other words, all sonic and musical elements must be performed by musicians and recorded by the contestants specifically for the project.
-Mixes based on highly processed and synthesized sources should be proposed for Category 3.
+Since this category is defined by the creative and proficient use of microphones and studio recording techniques, MIDI sequences, sample replacements, and sample loops from pre-recorded sources should be very limited.
+In other words, most sonic and musical elements must be performed by musicians and recorded by the contestants specifically for the project.
+Mixes based on highly processed, programmed, and synthesized sources should be proposed for Category 3.

 Category 3: Modern Studio Recording & Electronic Music welcomes a broad spectrum of multitrack studio projects, specifically those not fitting into the confines of Category 2.
 This category is characterized by its openness to all forms of sound sources, recording techniques, and creative production approaches, including editing, processing, and mixing.